 Because the debug exception for an instruction breakpoint is generated before the instruction is executed, if the instruction breakpoint is not removed by the exception handler, the processor will detect the instruction breakpoint again when the instruction is restarted and generate another debug exception.
-To prevent looping on an instruction breakpoint, the IA-32 architecture provides the RF flag (resume flag) in the EFLAGS register (see Section 2.3, "System Flags and Fields in the EFLAGS Register").
+To prevent looping on an instruction breakpoint, the IA-32 architecture provides the RF flag (resume flag) in the EFLAGS register (see Section 2.3, "System Flags and Fields in the EFLAGS Register," in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A).
 When the RF flag is set, the processor ignores instruction breakpoints.